audit-labs-audits/tn-contracts/README.md

 ## things to write about:

 - ITS config (testnet, mainnet)

+  - canonicalTEL is on ethereum => (create3Salt, interchainTokenId, LOCK_UNLOCK token manager)
+    - (create3Salt, interchainTokenId) => allChains(interchainTEL, NATIVE_INTERCHAIN token manager)
+      - (interchainTEL, MINT_BURN token manager) on TN is at same address as allChains but with RWTEL logic on address(interchainTEL)
   - verifiers: how many, how often to rotate
   - rwtel recoverable time, governance address (safe)
   - ITS proxy owners/operators (gatewayOwner, gatewayOperator, gas collector, gas owner, itsOwner, itsOperator, itfOwner, , )
   - flowlimits: how much tel flow to limit per 6 hours, which address to set this (rwtelTMOperator)
   - rwtel pausability?
+  - user flow

+    - ethereumITS::interchainTransfer(amt=100) // issue interchain gmp msg for 1 ERC20 tel of decimals==2
+    - await Axelar Network validation (subscriber relayer forwards msg, verifiers vote)
+    - interchain transfer msg delivered to TN gateway by relayer, then includer executes
+    - `ITS::execute()` calls mint() on TN "interchainToken" (rwTEL)
+    - rwTEL::mint() sends native TEL of amt\*10e16 (10e18 == 1 TEL)

+    - tnITS::interchainTransfer(amt=10e18) // issue interchain gmp msg for 1 native TEL of decimals==18
+    - within `tnITS::interchainTransfer()`, a call to `rwTEL::burn(amt)` is made, which:
+      1. calls `wTEL::unwrap(amt)` to reclaim underlying TEL using native decimals, and then 2.

+  - decimals conversion handled at TN TokenHandler, because `amount` is set in payloads constructed and submitted on the source chain.
+Thus the conversion must happen at the interchain transfer's mint/burn execution point, both of which are carried out by delegatecall to interchain TokenHandler.
+  - "upgrade" of ethereum TEL from canonical to interchain token becomes possible using a tweak to the ITF.
+In essence this makes native TEL the canonical TEL token and rwTEL the canonical interchain ERC20 TEL.
+Using the tweaked ITF, we would be able to deploy a new TEL version to the interchainTEL ERC20 address (which is already the case for all other chains and rwTEL).
+It could match rwTEL's 18 decimals, supply inflation, etc- only limitation is that ethereum TEL has to be bridged to TN first and then back to ethereum in order to arrive at the new interchain ethereum contract.

 ## ConsensusRegistry